 “In a short period of time, we’ve been able to build a pretty solid, loyal following of local people,” Rubin said in a phone interview with the Orient.
 “We weren’t really sure what we’re going to get into when we decided to go in there, and they’ve really embraced us.”

-While Mr. Tuna’s customer base is mostly Brunswick locals and weekend tourists, Rubin hopes to expand its reach to Bowdoin students as they return to campus for the spring semester.
+Mr. Tuna’s customer base is currently dominated by Brunswick locals and weekend tourists, but Rubin hopes to expand its reach to Bowdoin students as they return to campus for the spring semester.

 “We’re definitely starting to see more students now,” Rubin said.
 “I think it’s gonna take a little bit of time to build it up, but we are.”

 The Great Impasta has also been thinking of the Bowdoin community as they plan for the winter.
-Owner Leyna Valek believes that some of the restaurant’s new menu items will be especially attractive to Bowdoin students looking to eat out while complying with social distancing protocols on campus.
+Owner Leyna Valek believes that some of the restaurant’s new menu items will be especially attractive to Bowdoin students looking to eat out as they adhere to social distancing protocols on campus.

 “One of the things we’re adding in soon are family dinners for our party pickup menu, which can be ordered [on the same] day,” Valek said in a phone interview with the Orient.
 “That would be great for folks coming back to college and are in their rooms—you can order them quickly and feed four.”